RealPolitiX/bfm-robust/README.md

 Companion repo for robustness specification in biomedical foundation models (BFMs)

 ## Robustness tests in existing BFMs
-We conducted the search of biomedical foundation models by combining a few existing GitHub repositories, review papers along with internet search.
-We selected representative ones and collected the relevant information on the model name, developers, modality, domain, capabilities, and robustness tests.
+We conducted the search of BFMs from a few existing GitHub repositories, review papers along with internet search.
+We selected a total of about 50 representative BFMs in publication and preprints.
+We then collected the relevant information on the model name, developers, modality, domain, capabilities, and any robustness tests that have been described for the corresponding model.
 The information is gathered [here](https://docs.google.com/spreadsheets/d/1i2Nj4xRwwnwCti14fFUopJvHaZQyDi6ycnmAAHAYTbA/edit?usp=sharing).
+Among the examined models, we break down the claimed robustness tests in the following.

+<span style="color:yellowgreen">32\%</span> &ensp; None<br>
+<span style="color:yellowgreen">32\%</span> &ensp; Evaluation on multiple existing datasets (including public datasets used for finetuning)<br>
+<span style="color:yellowgreen">16\%</span> &ensp; Evaluation on artificially shifted datasets (including perturbed and synthetic datasets)<br>
+<span style="color:yellowgreen">8\%</span> &emsp; Evaluation on external datasets (datasets not used in development)<br>
+<span style="color:yellowgreen">8\%</span> &emsp; Ablation studies<br>
+<span style="color:yellowgreen">6\%</span> &emsp; Others<br>

 ## Robustness categorization and examples
 A combination of theoretical and application-oriented resources are collected for robustness.
 The categorization of robustness follows that provided in the paper.